codefriar/CanTheUser/README.md

 # CanTheUser / Safely

 CanTheUser/Safely is a delightful and elegant way to handle CRUD and FLS Checks.
 It comes in two parts: CanTheUser, and Safely.
 CanTheUser is focused on determining if a user can do a given CRUD operation, and whether or not the user has access to specific fields via Field Level Security (FLS).
+Safely, on the other hand, is dedicated to wrapping DML methods that enforce user FLS and Crud Checks.
+Safely, in part, relies on parts of CanTheUser, so these are shipped together.

 > CanTheUser/Safely is a library extraction from [Apex Recipes](https://www.github.com/trailheadapps/apex-recipes)